 My life is probably average on the scale of excitement, yet recently a friend mentioned to me, "I see by reading your Facebook posts that you're always doing such exciting things."
 Really?
 Actually, most of the time I'm either working, or at home doing mundane chores.
 I then went back and read some of my posts...I don't post daily or even weekly, but only when I'm going out for a fun weekend evening or while on vacation.
 It's not that I'm trying to portray my life as something out of the ordinary, but ordinary posts of ordinary days are....ordinary.
 And who cares to read about that?

 When you're having an ordinary day, remember that others have plenty of these days, too.
 When you're having a fun, out-of-the-ordinary day, relish it.
 Stop the inclination to update your status.
-Put your phone away and enjoy the moment.
+Put your phone in your pocket and enjoy the moment.
 There will be time to update your friends later--such as on a Tuesday night while you're doing laundry.